jonlpersson/ed-latimore/site/_posts/2020-02-24-the-alcohol-detox-diet-i-used-to-get-sober.md

 If you’ve had loved ones threaten to disown you if you didn’t [check into a treatment program](https://stonegatecenter.com/when-seek-medical-detox-treatment/){: target="_blank" rel="noopener noreferrer"}, attend AA, or start going to therapy, you can probably relate to what I’m saying.
 It's a special type of hell when your life comes down to the ability to stick with recovery.

 I realized that the most difficult thing to change isn’t your alcohol consumption, drug abuse, or negative emotions.
-The hardest thing to change is your mindset, perspective, and habits.
-If you want to quit drinking check out my [8 things you should know to quit](/8-things-to-know-if-you-want-to-quit-drinking/).
+The hardest thing to change is your mindset, perspective, and habits.&nbsp;

 Understanding the link between sobriety and healthy eating is one of the least often discussed keys to a successful recovery.
 Healthy eating can help your detox from alcohol proceed a lot more easily.